kdlabs-org/kdn-sdk/README.md

 ```

 Converts a Kadena name to its corresponding blockchain address.
-• Parameters:
+**Parameters**

-• name: The Kadena name (e.g., alice.kda).
+ - name: The Kadena name (e.g., alice.kda).
-• networkId: The network identifier (e.g., testnet04, mainnet01).
+ - networkId: The network
+   identifier (e.g., testnet04, mainnet01).
-• Returns: A promise that resolves to the corresponding address or null if not found.
+   Returns: A promise that resolves to the corresponding address or null if not found.

 ```typescript
 addressToName(address: string, networkId: string): Promise<string | null>